ikmb/gwas-assoc/Readme.md

     - at most one chromosome per `.vcf.gz` file.
 Multiple chromosomes per files are not supported.
 If a file happens to have multiple chromosomes, only the first will be analyzed.
     - any chromosome codes are supported (i.e. `chrX`, `X`, `23`, `chr23`, `chromosomeX` are just fine)
     - your VCF files require dosage data (DS tag) for imputed data or genotype calls (GT tag) for genotyped data.
 If both tags are found, DS is chosen.
     - the `INFO` column in the VCF files should contain an imputation score.
 This is used to filter the input variants to create a good null model for SAIGE.
 For topmed imputations, we found `R2>0.8` to yield good results.
+If the given tag is not found in the VCF file, the default value 1.0 is assumed, making all variants pass the filter.
 This filter is not used for Plink-based association testing.
-- Individuals annotations as created by the QC counterpart.
-Please see [the manual](https://github.com/ikmb/gwas-qc/Readme.md) on how to create one if you didn't use the QC pipeline before imputation.
-Otherwise, you can use the annotations found in the `QCed` output folder.
-- Optionally, you can specify a FAM file as a sample filter.
+- A FAM file to update sex and phenotype from.
 Only those files in the FAM file will be used from the VCFs.
-Note that *all* samples from the FAM file must be present in the VCF files.
+Note that *all* samples from the FAM file must be present in the VCF files. **Note: if the FAM family ID is 0, the sample name in the VCF should be the individual ID.
+If the FID is not 0, the sample name should be the family ID and the individual ID with an underscore (i.e. FID 1234 IID 9876 should be 1234_9876 in the VCF file)**
+- The genome build of the input data, which will result in SAIGE handling the sex chromosomes according to the coordinates of the pseudoautosomal regions.
+Possible values are 37 and 38.
 - Optionally, you can specify additional covariates to be used in association testing.
 By default, 10 principal components are automatically generated and used.
 If you want additional covariates, have a whitespace-separated file with a header at hand.
 The first column should be the sample ID in `FID_IID` format, any futher column is treated as a covariate.
 Specify the covars file with `--more_covars $FILE` and the columns to be used with `--more_covars_cols AGE,SEX`, where `AGE` and `SEX` are the respective column headers from the covar file that you wish to be included.

 The following wrapper script is also included in [the example](https://github.com/ikmb/gwas-qc/blob/master/Readme.md#quick-start)